MSM74588/JotPad/README.md

 ## 🗒️ ToDo

-- Add make file
+- [x] Add make file
-- Add requirements.txt
+- [x] Add requirements.txt
-- Add pyinstaller config file
+- [x] Add pyinstaller config file
-- Add .python-version
+- [x] Add .python-version
-- Use Chlorophyll for syntax highlighting
+- [x] Use Chlorophyll for syntax highlighting
+- [ ] add drag and drop to open files
+- [ ] sense the file type on open and then auto select lexer
+- [ ] a markdown viewer to view markdown files, and also an editor, like Marktext
+- [ ] show path to the currently editing file
+- [ ] tree view like vscode
+- [ ] refactor into class based ui

 ## Ideas

-- common patters to add, TODO, DEBUG, REDO, FIXME, ERROR.
+- common pattenrs to add, TODO, DEBUG, REDO, FIXME, ERROR.
 These will be get highlighted
 - <https://stackoverflow.com/questions/38594978/tkinter-syntax-highlighting-for-text-widget>
 - <https://stackoverflow.com/a/77662152>